 A person who’s overwhelmed is prone to anger outbursts.
-The anger stems from them being unable to control their life or handle the stress they’re experiencing.
+The anger stems from their being unable to control their life or handle the stress they’re experiencing.

-Sometimes anger can have physiological causes such as being hungry, tired, or hormonal imbalance.
+Sometimes anger can have physiological causes such as being hungry, tired, or having hormonal imbalance.

 Aggressive anger has the goal of dominating others and restoring control.
 We feel powerful when we express anger aggressively.
 Aggressive anger can be verbal or behavioral.
 It’s likely to spark retaliatory anger.

 Men are more likely to indulge in aggressive and violent anger.3

 It is anger shown in response to an attack.
 Revenge is the goal of retaliatory anger.
 It often leads to retaliatory anger in return, creating a vicious cycle of violence.